 She scanned the room, frowned and then flopped her arms on the table.
 “What an absolute joke,” she exclaimed and then swallowed Irving’s glass of water in one gulp.

 “You don’t even have the faintest idea what I’m talking about, you turd crumpet.”

 There are many things beautiful people can get away with just by virtue of their splendid symmetry – cheating, manipulation, lying – but Charlotte’s endowments, coupled with her impeccable broadcast-quality English permitted her to behave like arrogant cow and treat Irving with all the spite and derision one usually reserved for Nazi war criminals.

 “Let me guess.
 Bad ratings.”

 “Your make-up artist plucked one too many eyebrow hairs again.”

 “You were passed up for a new roll?”

 Charlotte blew a strand of blonde hair away from her nose.
 “Don’t worry about it.”

 Irving waved at the waiter who was leaning against the bar smoking.
-He acknowledged by holding up his cigarette as if it were a stopwatch so that Irving could measure how many minutes would pass until he would be served.
+He acknowledged by holding up his cigarette to demonstrate to Irving how many minutes would pass until they would be served.

 “I don’t know why we have to keep coming here.”